JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 **SQLite let you specify conflict policies at two different places:**

-- At the table level
+- In the definition of the database table:

     ```swift
     // CREATE TABLE player (